 Spanish law does not provide for a specific obligation to justify the granting of security interests or guarantees based on corporate benefit.
-That notwithstanding, directors of Spanish companies have a general duty to comply with the applicable laws in the best interests of the company, and in accordance with article 71(2) of the Insolvency Act, guarantees granted by a Spanish subsidiary in favour of its parent company may be challenged if no consideration is provided to the subsidiary.
+That notwithstanding, directors of Spanish companies have a general duty to comply with the applicable laws in the best interests of the company, and in accordance with article 227 of the Royal Legislative Decree 1/2020 of 5 May approving the consolidated text of the Insolvency Law, guarantees granted by a Spanish subsidiary in favour of its parent company may be challenged if no consideration is provided to the subsidiary.